yityler/Algoverse-AI-Research/results/math500/math500_w256/QUESTIONS.md

-# MATH-500 — every question, both arms
+# MATH-500 — Comparison of PeerConf and DeepConf

 All 25 questions from the WINDOW=256 run: the original problem, the gold answer, what each method answered, and both confidence timelines (50 charts).